All Episodes

 Now, I want to get back to this other issue, which I think is really, really important here.

-Um we have all these reasons now that the IG report is delayed.
+You know, we have all these reasons now that the IG report is delayed.

-One is the interview of steel, the other is other people coming forward.
+The other is other people coming forward.

 But this is a pretty big development that all of this is now happening at this late hour.

-Um if people would or were willing to go that far and keep this alive that long, um, how close were we then to potential, you know, coup in terms of people really undermining the electoral process at the highest levels of intelligence and the highest levels of law enforcement?
+And then it raises the question, okay, if people were willing to go that far and keep this alive that long, how close were we then to a potential, you know, coup in terms of people really undermining the electoral process at the highest levels of intelligence and the highest levels of law enforcement.

-Well, and that's where I think it does go above and beyond just a couple of rogue people or somebody, you know, uh like a Mark Elias, who I don't think we talk enough about.
+Well, and that's where I think it does go above and beyond just a couple of rogue people or somebody, you know, like a Mark Elias, who I don't think we talk enough about.

 I mean, this guy has his fingers in just about everything.

-I I uh I worry, I I think a legitimate concern and question mark is to what degree were other U.S. government entities directly or indirectly involved, and I think that goes above and beyond just the Federal Bureau of Investigations or the Department of Justice, were some of these other overseas U.S. organizations involved.
+I worry, I think a legitimate concern and question mark is to what degree were other U.S. government entities directly or indirectly involved.

-Because I I've seen this this rodeo before.
+Because I've seen this rodeo before.

 I've been to this rodeo before.